 As our tour comes to an end, Anna leaves us in the estate’s garden where a table with wine glasses radiates in the late morning light.
-We sit down and enjoy the sun dancing through the trees and bouncing off vibrant flowers.
+We sit down and enjoy the sun pouring through the trees.
 In no time we are greeted by Karoline Walch, one of Elena’s two daughters actively working in the family business.
 Karoline and her sister, Julia, are poised to follow in their mother’s footsteps and one day lead the estate.

 Next, we try Elena Walch’s Gewurztraminer “Vigna Kastelaz”, the most popular and award-winning wine in her portfolio.
 Translated, Gewurztraminer means “Spices of Tramin”, which is quite fitting as this northern Italian treasure pairs best with spicy Asian cuisine, seafood, cheeses and dessert.
 One sip of Elena Walch’s Gewurtztraminer and it’s clear this is a wine that demands to be noticed.
 It is immensely lush and intensely complex.
 A delight for both the nose and mouth.
 Vin says this is his personal favorite.